Away colours: Basketball

 Until the 2017–18 season, the rules of the National Basketball Association (NBA) stated that the home team must always wear their light coloured jerseys and the visitors wear their dark jerseys unless otherwise approved.
-Most teams' home uniforms are white, with some exceptions, such as the Los Angeles Lakers, who wear gold at home (although in 2002, to honour Chick Hearn, Jeanie Buss had a white jersey introduced as the third uniform, worn at home).
+Most teams' home uniforms are white, with some exceptions, such as the Los Angeles Lakers, who wear yellow at home (although in 2002, to honour Chick Hearn, Jeanie Buss had a white jersey introduced as the third uniform, worn at home).
 But, according to this rule, road uniforms are required at every game in the NBA.
 "Dark" colours worn in road games vary widely among teams.
+The use of specially designed Christmas uniforms in NBA games in 2012 led to several "colour vs. colour" match-ups.

-Beginning with the 2017–18 season, the home team is allowed to designate whether it will wear a white or coloured jersey.
-The visiting team must wear a jersey of sufficient contrast, whether it be white or another colour.
+Beginning with the 2017–18 season, the home team is allowed to designate whether it will wear a lighter-coloured or darker-coloured jersey.
+The visiting team must wear a jersey of sufficient contrast, whether it be white, yellow, or another darker colour.
+Furthermore, the NBA eliminated "home" and "away" uniform designations, and began to officially refer to the lighter-coloured jerseys as "Association" uniforms and the darker-coloured jerseys as "Icon" uniforms.

-The use of specially-designed Christmas uniforms in NBA games in 2012 led to several "colour vs. colour" match-ups.

-In NCAA Division I college basketball, the home team almost universally wears white uniforms, while the visiting team wears colours.
-There are exceptions, such as the University of Michigan, Louisiana State University and West Virginia University wearing yellow at home, or the University of Illinois wearing orange at home, if it sufficiently contrasts with the visiting team's uniforms.
+In NCAA Division I college basketball, the home team almost universally wears white uniforms, while the visiting team wears dark colours.
+There are exceptions, such as the Michigan Wolverines, LSU Tigers, Missouri Tigers and West Virginia Mountaineers wearing yellow at home, or the Illinois Fighting Illini wearing orange at home, or the Kansas State Wildcats wearing lavender at home, if it sufficiently contrasts with the visiting team's uniforms.

 Cricket

-Away kits are a recent development in cricket, which has been played in all-white clothing for most of its history.
+Away kits are a recent development in cricket, as is coloured clothing in general; cricket has been played in all-white clothing for most of its history.
 The first professional match played in coloured clothing was in World Series Cricket in Australia in 1979.
 The first Cricket World Cup to use coloured kits was the 1992 tournament.

 The England team uses one kit for all home and away ODI and Twenty20 matches.
 India also uses a light blue kit for both.

 Australia, however, has a separate green ODI home kit, yellow ODI away kit, and black T20 kit.
 The home kit is the same colour as the famous "baggy green" cap traditionally worn by Australian Test cricketers, but the yellow away kit is often worn by the Australian team in home matches.

-In 2019 Cricket World Cup the Indian cricket team has used the orange dark blue combination jersey to differentiate from the home team England.